IntellectualSites/documentation/plotsquared/commands.md

 ### GRANT

 Manage plot grants.
-A plot grand is like a "coupon" for players for new plots.
-When a player has reached the plot limit (`plots.plot.<max plot amount>`) they can claim / bye more plots if he still has plot grants available.
-Plot grants expire upon use: Deleting the plot does not recover the redeemed grant.
+A plot grant is like a "coupon" for players for new plots.
+When a player has reached the plot limit (`plots.plot.<max plot amount>`) they can claim or buy more plots if they have plot grants available.
+Plot grants expire upon use.
+Deleting the plot does not recover the redeemed grant.

 **Usage:**
 `/plot grant <check | add> [player]`